nv-morpheus/Morpheus/examples/sid_visualization/README.md

 ## Prerequisites

-To run the demo you will need the following:
+To run the demo, you will need the following:
 - Docker
 - `docker-compose` (Tested with version 1.29)